 About

 I grew up in Berkeley, California, a big A's, Warriors and 49ers fan.
-Without a television until age 10, I first became attached to the Warriors listening to Greg Papa call the '91-'92 Warriors season on the radio, while shooting nerf baskets in my room emulating the play by play.
-During summers, Bill King was the voice of my youth.
-For a good 5 years, my fandom revolved around Mark McGwire, Steve Young, Jerry Rice and Chris Mullin.
-I even had my dad give me the signature Mullin flattop fade haircut in 4th grade, getting a good rise out of my friends.
+Without a television until age 10, I first became hooked on the Warriors listening to Greg Papa call the '91-'92 Warriors season on the radio, while shooting nerf baskets in my room emulating the play by play.
+During summers, Bill King was the voice that narrated the formative memories of my A’s fandom.
+For a good 5 years, my idols were Mark McGwire, Steve Young, Jerry Rice and Chris Mullin.
+I even had my dad give me the signature Mullin flattop fade haircut in 4th grade, getting a good rise out of my friends when I showed up for class the next morning.

-Still without any professional breakthrough, only a potential roadmap from my research, in August of 2018, I received a big break, meeting Mark Killeen of Full Turn Direct.
-He helped me perfect the shirt with the premium fabric I was seeking, and introduced me to the Warriors retail team.
-This led to an agreement for a trial run with the Warriors and my grand debut in the Executive Suite kiosks at Oracle Arena for Warriors 2018-2019 home games.
-The shirts were joined by the debut of the limited edition Archival Giclee Fine Art prints, selling off the rotation of 6 original framed Warriors drawings, thrilling fans and proving a huge success.
+Still exercising faith, without any professional breakthrough, in August of 2018, I received a big break where I was introduced to the Warriors retail team.
+This led to an agreement for a trial run with the Warriors and my pro selling debut in the Executive Suite kiosks at Oracle Arena for Warriors 2018-2019 home games.
+The shirts were joined by limited edition Archival Fine Art prints, selling off the rotation of 6 original framed Warriors drawings.
+They sold out and proved a huge success.
 The full limited edition ‘wearable prints’ including a new historic 16 player/coach artwork were released after the reopening of the Chase Center Post-Covid as Warriors Chase Center Flagship Team store items.

 YaniMade is my original fine art.
 It’s also an innovative, player themed apparel brand, drawing inspiration from the evolving sports landscape, merging fine art, design and fashion sensibilities, with top quality sublimation printing and premium fabric- a series of limited edition wearable prints of graphite, color pencil, pastel, and oil paintings.
-YaniMade brings the attention to detail, and aesthetics of the original medium to fabric, in an era of mass produced team and fan gear.
 It documents and celebrates iconic pro athletes that have moved the needle in their respective fan-bases, both in sport and popular culture.

 -Yani Teichner